ghostdogpr/purelogic/docs/capabilities.md

 Each capability is described in detail on its own page.
 This page covers how to **use** and **combine** them.

+PureLogic also provides [`EventSourcing`](event-sourcing.md), a higher-level pattern built on top of `State` and `Writer` that ensures state can only change through recorded events.

 ## Calling capability functions

 Every capability exposes its functions in **3 different ways**.
 Let's use `State` as an example: